zextras/tech-doc/source/_includes/_adminpanel/domains.rst

 Create New Account
 ~~~~~~~~~~~~~~~~~~

-In order to create a new account, click the :bdg-primary:`+`
+In order to create a new account, click the :bdg-primary:`+` button: a
-button.
-You will enter a three-step procedure that guides you in the
+dialog window opens and allows you to set up the basic configuration
-initial account configuration.
+of the new account.

 .. grid:: 1 1 2 2
    :gutter: 3